SERVICES AVAILABLE

 We are currently welcoming new therapists and wellbeing practitioners who wish to rent a room at The Wellbeing Rooms.
 Please just drop us a line if you would like to enquire about room rental at our newly refurbished premises, we would be delighted to hear from you!

 Please note that the practitioners who rent rooms at The Wellbeing Rooms all have their own individual businesses.
-The Wellbeing Rooms holds no responsibility for each practitioner in terms of their business, clinical practice, or booking or cancelling appointments.
-The service descriptions below have been written by professionals practicing within that particular field.
+The Wellbeing Rooms holds no liability or responsibility for each practitioner in terms of their business, service description, clinical practice, or booking or cancelling appointments.
+Please note that the service descriptions below have been written by professionals practicing within that particular field.

 CLINICAL PSYCHOLOGY